 How Much Training Data Is Required for Effective Anomaly Detection?

 You'll need substantial data for effective anomaly detection.
-Typically, thousands of examples are required to train robust models, but it varies based on the intricacy of the task and algorithm efficiency.
+Typically, thousands of examples are required to train robust models, but it varies based on the intricacy of the task and the algorithm efficiency.

 What Is the Cost Implication of Implementing These Machine Learning Algorithms?